Geometric rigidity of simple modules for algebraic groups: Application of high weight theory

-(ii).
-By the results of \Cref{sec:morita}, the submodule structure of $L_G(\lambda)_E$ is controlled by the ideal structure of $K_C(\lambda)\otimes_k E$.
-Since $K_C(\lambda)/k$ is purely inseparable, this tensor product is a Gorenstein local ring which implies the statement. \end{proof}
+\begin{proof} By the results of \Cref{sec:morita}, the submodule structure of $L_G(\lambda)_E$ is controlled by the ideal structure of $K_C(\lambda)\otimes_k E$.
+Since $K_C(\lambda)/k$ is purely inseparable, this tensor product is a Gorenstein local ring which implies the statement (see \cref{sec:tensor}).
+If in addition $K_C(\lambda)$ and $E$ are linearly disjoint, then $K_C(\lambda) \otimes_k E$ is a field and it follows that $L_G(\lambda)_{E}$ is simple. \end{proof}